Table of Contents

 In a best-case situation, a preventive HIV vaccine would protect nearly everyone who receives it from being infected with HIV.
 But many scientists think that the first-generation HIV vaccines will provide more limited forms of protection, in which some, but not all of the people who receive the vaccine are protected against becoming infected.

 Right now, most of the potential vaccines that are being developed are designed to prevent HIV infection in HIV-negative people.
 However, there are also research studies testing vaccines in people living with HIV (HIV+).
-While these therapeutic vaccines will not cure HIV, they may help HIV+ people fight the virus.
-They would allow HIV+ people to control the virus while taking fewer or no HIV drugs.
+While these therapeutic vaccines will not cure HIV, they may help people living with HIV fight the virus.
+They would allow people living with HIV to control the virus while taking fewer or no HIV drugs.

 No. Each vaccine being tested uses a slightly different design or strategy but none of them can actually cause HIV infection.
 This is because all the potential vaccines only use small, synthetic (human-made) pieces of HIV.
-It is important to know that, while HIV vaccines cannot cause infection, people who have been vaccinated against HIV and who do not have HIV infection may have antibodies for HIV in their bloodstream.
-Therefore, in order for people who have been vaccinated against HIV to have their HIV status properly tested, they must use viral tests rather than antibody tests.
+These pieces of HIV cannot cause HIV infection.
+However, they often cause the body to make antibodies.
+As a result, HIV-negative people who have been vaccinated against HIV need to use HIV tests that look for the actual HIV virus and not for antibodies to HIV in the bloodstream.
 For more information, see the "Types of HIV Tests" section in The Well Project's HIV Testing article.

 No. Today there are no effective HIV vaccines.